 - Keep baby awake for a couple of hours before the session.
 Give them a bath, play with some toys, let them lay naked for a while and also try them on their belly.

 - Give baby a feed.
-If you live within 15 minutes or so, them please give them a feed before you set off, otherwise you can arrive at the studio 10 minutes early and give them a feed here.
+If you live within 15 minutes or so, then please give them a feed before you set off, otherwise you can arrive at the studio 10 minutes early and give them a feed here.
 I have a private room available for parents if required.

 Parents, please be aware!